 SHOPPING, (nearest first).

 Southam is the local market town just 3 miles from Nelson's Wharf with interesting small shops and food suppliers.
 There is a Co-op supermarket in the centre of town and a Tesco supermarket on the southern outskirts.
-Tesco is well hidden so see our local map.
+Tesco is well hidden so see the local map included in your welcome pack.
 There are also two garages that sell limited groceries along with fuel.

 Rugby is a small town less than 10 miles away.
 The centre has a number of local trader shops with a small number of chain stores but there is more extensive out of town shopping on the Leicester Road north of the centre at Elliott's Field.
 Shops include: Tesco, Nike, M&S, TK Max, Halfords, Starbucks, Superdrug, Next, Clarks, Fatface, River Island, Outfit and a number of household shops.
 There are also eateries to accompany your shopping.

 There is another retail park on the other side of Leicester Road called Junction One Retail Park which has shops including Boots, Laura Ashley, Sports Direct, Costa, Currys PC World, Matalan, Range and eateries such as Mcdonalds, KFC, Domino's Pizza and Subway.
 The park also has a Cineworld cinema.

 If you just need a supermarket, then there is a large Sainsburys on the road to Rugby before you get to the town centre.
 The store also has a cafe and fuel station.